 Building APSIM from source

-All Apsim sources are available form the github repository.
+All Apsim sources are available from the github repository.

 Microsoft Visual Studio (2017 or 2019) is used to build both Apsim Classic and Next Generation.
 The (free on registration) Community Edition will suffice.